Hello!

 Feedback and Errata🔗

-I would highly appreciate if you'd let me know how you felt about this book.
-It could be anything from a simple thank you, Gumroad rating, pointing out a typo, mistakes in code snippets, which aspects of the book worked for you (or didn't!) and so on.
+I would highly appreciate it if you'd let me know how you felt about this book.
+It could be anything from a simple thank you, rating/review, pointing out a typo, mistakes in code snippets, which aspects of the book worked for you (or didn't!) and so on.
 Reader feedback is essential and especially so for self-published authors.

 You can reach me via: